 ‘When life throws limes at you, get up and smile!’

 ‘If life gives you lemons, make lemonades!’
-I don’t even know the first thing about making lemonades.
+I don’t even know the first thing about making lemonade.
 Lol

 Honestly, these sentences have come to upset me more than comfort me in recent times.
 Don’t get me wrong.
 I understand the communication behind them.
 I also acknowledge that people say these things to help.

-I am just tired of being constantly pointed to a time where I’d eventually be fine, yet I am in the middle of the pain right now.
+It is just tiring to be constantly pointed to a time when I’d eventually be fine, yet I am in the middle of the pain right now.
 I want to scream and ask what I’m supposed to do right now.

 I am at this point where I would do just about anything to make the pain go away.
 I wish someone would tell me something that would blow the pain away like dust.
 But no one seems to tell me what to do with the pain right now, yet all I want is for the pain to leave, NOW!